Elliott-FS/reactinterview_playground1/README.md

 # React + Vite
 # Note: on next run lets go deeper into the build
+# Completed build
+# Gonne keep for review but I think it's time to move on to more advanced stuff

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.